butcherpete/magpie/source/film/film_noir.rst

 -  *On Dangerous Ground*, directed by Nicholas Ray, Ida Lupino (1951) ★★★
 -  *The Prowler*, directed by Joseph Losey (1951) ★★★★★
 -  *The Racket*, directed by John Cromwell, Nicholas Ray (1951)
+-  *Strangers on a Train*, directed by Alfred Hitchcock (1951) ★★★★★
 -  *Tomorrow Is Another Day*, directed by Felix E. Feist (1951)

 1952